jaromilfrossard/website/content/home/about.md

 +++

-I am a PhD candidate in statistics at the University of Geneva.
+I am PhD candidate in statistics at the University of Geneva.
 My research works is focused on permutation test for EEG data analysis.